premosaluka/Density/index.md

-# Breast density calculation through quantitive analysis of mammographic images
+# Breast density calculation using quantitive analysis of mammographic images

 ## Abstract